XueFuzhao/OpenMoE/README.md

 We use the [umt5 Tokenizer](https://arxiv.org/abs/2304.09151) to support multi-lingual continue learning in the future, which can be downloaded on [Huggingface](https://huggingface.co/google/umt5-small/tree/main) or [Google Cloud](https://github.com/google-research/t5x/blob/main/docs/models.md#umt5-checkpoints).

 ### Model Architecture
-OpenMoE is based on [ST-MoE](https://arxiv.org/abs/2202.08906).
+OpenMoE is based on [ST-MoE](https://arxiv.org/abs/2202.08906) but uses Decoder-only architecture.
 The detailed implementation can be found in Fuzhao's [T5x](https://github.com/XueFuzhao/t5x) and [Flaxformer](https://github.com/XueFuzhao/flaxformer) repo.

 ### Training Objective
 We use a modified UL2 training objective but Casual Attention Mask (We use more prefix LM and high mask ratio because it saves computation.):